 The Alderson Academy is a former Baptist-affiliated school in West Virginia.
 After its merger with Broaddus College in Philippi, the Alderson campus was mothballed.
 Two other colleges reused the building before the structure was abandoned in the 1990’s.

 During the years of no public high schools, the Alderson institution flourished.
 2 Students were able to receive their secondary education.
-But facing the rise of public high schools that could offer the same education for free, Alderson turned the school over to the West Virginia Baptist General Association in 1911.
-The school struggled with admissions and financial numbers until 1918, when it added two-year college-level courses, becoming the Alderson Junior College.
-1
+But facing the rise of public high schools that could offer the same education for free, Alderson turned the school over to the West Virginia Baptist General Association in 1911, and it became the Alderson Baptist Academy.
+1 5 A gymnasium was added in 1914.
+5

-The college attempted fundraising towards a new school building.
-1 J. Carey Alderson of Logan put forth $80,000, and George W. Jones of Red Star sent over $25,000 towards the effort.
-In 1924, a new $200,000 four-story brick building was completed.
+Toward the effort for a new building, fundraisers were held.
+J. Carey Alderson of Logan donated $80,000, and George W. Jones of Red Star sent over $25,000 towards the effort.
+1 In 1924, a new $200,000 2 / $300,000, 5 four-story brick building was completed.
 2 It contained classrooms, a library, study hall, and a large auditorium on the first two floors, and living quarters on the upper floors.
 5 A steam plant and laundry was located in a rear structure.

 By 1930, the college had its peak enrollment of 412 students.
-1 Financial difficulties during the Great Depression forced the consolidation of Alderson Junior College with Broaddus College on October 15, 1931.
+1 Financial difficulty during the Great Depression forced the consolidation of Alderson Junior College with Broaddus College on October 15, 1931.